Twice in one day last week, Beijing’s air got so bad that taxi driver Jiao Quanyou almost plowed into the vehicle in front of him.

 Volkswagen is “well prepared” for stricter vehicle standards and has reduced the fuel consumption and emissions of its fleets by 20 percent since 2005, said Christoph Ludewig, a spokesman for the company in Beijing.

-BYD Co., partly owned by Warren Buffett’s Berkshire Hathaway Inc. (A), and Beiqi Foton Motor Co. may also win more orders as governments speed up replacement of aging bus fleets with electric models, according to China Minzu Securities Co.
+BYD Co., partly owned by Warren Buffett’s Berkshire Hathaway Inc. (A:US), and Beiqi Foton Motor Co. may also win more orders as governments speed up replacement of aging bus fleets with electric models, according to China Minzu Securities Co.

 BYD’s K9 bus is currently in use in the southern city of Shenzhen, and the automaker says it plans to introduce the all- electric vehicle to more Chinese cities with government support.
 Beiqi Foton, whose biggest shareholder is the government, delivered 160 electric buses for Beijing last month.